 Clivus Multrum Composting Toilet

 The Clivus Multrum composting toilets require a large accessible space below the toilet itself, typically located in the basement.
 Their waterless design (they also have a foam flush) relies on gravity to move the “compost” down a ramp.
-It includes an automatic moistening system, which requires the system to be connected to a water supply, even those it is a “waterless flush” design.
+It includes an automatic moistening system, which requires the system to be connected to a water supply, even though it is a “waterless flush” design.

 It also has to be connected to power in order for the liquid removal system to work, which removes liquid from the main chamber of the composter and sends it to a separate storage tank.
-Due to the size, complexity and cost of this system it is not on the top of our list in this review.
-But that is only because this review is focused on home-use toilets.
+Due to the size, complexity, and cost of this system it is not on the top of our list in this review, but that is only because this review is focused on home-use toilets.
 For industrial purposes, Clivus Multrum may end up coming out on top.

 EcoTech Carousel Composting Toilet